TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 	</div>
 </pre>
 #####
-In Javascript in knockout view model you should have observable variable with name equals **options** value.
+In a Javascript in the knockout view model you should have the observable variable with the name equals the **options** settings value.
 You can change grid options dynamically after grid loading.
-In example below grid setting **enableSorting** can be changed using function 'enableSorting'.
+In an example below, grid setting **enableSorting** can be changed using the function 'enableSorting'.

 <pre class="brush: js">
  function vm() {